IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 ```

 The the `set_marble_owner()` function is listed above.
-The important parts are that it is setting the proposal's invocation function name to "set_user" with the line `fcn: 'set_user'`.
+The important parts are that it is setting the proposal's invocation function name to "set_owner" with the line `fcn: 'set_owner'`.
 Note that the peer and orderer URLs have already been set when we enrolled the admin.
 By default the SDK will send this transaction to all peers that have been added with `chain.addPeer`.
 In our case the SDK will send to only 1 peer, since we have only added the 1 peer.